 Whether you’re a newbie or someone that has been blogging for some months/years already if you’re thinking on how to monetize your blog here are 10 effective ways to achieve it and create a passive income stream online.

 1. Affiliate Marketing

-One great example how big the affiliate market is, could be the Amazon Associates program, which includes thousands of products for every niche.
+One great example of how big the affiliate market is by checking out the Amazon Associates program, which includes thousands of products for every niche.

 2. PPC (Pay per Click Advertising)